Historic Northwest

 Discover the future of affordable housing in the Historic Northwest at the Douglass Avenue Shotgun Houses, where history meets community renewal.
 The CRA is currently negotiating a conveyance agreement with Neighborhood Renaissance to transform these historic properties into vibrant, affordable homes.

 Our commitment to historic preservation aligns with the CRA’s strategic plans of enhancing affordable housing efforts.
-Construction is underway with completion anticipated by Spring 2025, promising a blend of historic charm and modern living standards.
+Construction is underway with completion anticipated in 2027, promising a blend of historic charm and modern living standards.

 Explore how we're revitalizing these iconic shotgun houses to provide sustainable, affordable housing solutions for our community.
 Join us on this journey as we redefine living spaces and celebrate the rich history of Douglass Avenue.